-HOR 121 GROWTH AND DEVELOPMENT OF HORTICULTURAL CROPS (1+1)
+HOR 121 GROWTH AND DEVELOPMENT OF HORTICULTURAL CROPS (1+1) LEARNING OBJECTIVES:

-It is aimed to inculcate knowledge among under graduate students regarding physiology of growth and development, analysis of growth, role of essential nutrients in plant growth and development, role played by plant growth regulators in the growth and development process of horticultural crops.
+- It is aimed to impart knowledge on physiology of growth and development. - To study role of essential nutrients in plant growth and development. - To learn the role played by plant growth regulator in the growth and development process of horticultural crops